Check Your CIBIL Score & Get Free Credit Report Online Instantly Check Now

 300 - 600

-Experian Score
+What is Experian Credit Score

-Experian Credit Information Company of India Pvt Ltd. is another major Credit Information Company (CIC) in India that generates the Experian credit score.
+Experian Credit Information Company of India Pvt Ltd. is another major Credit Information Company (CIC) in India that generates the Experian Credit Score.
 Registered with the Reserve Bank of India, it is also regulated by the Credit Information Companies (Regulation) Act of 2005.

 Credit score ranges for Experian are similar to that of the CIBIL score: